top of page

 Client response after I reviewed her manuscript.

-These are the steps you need to follow if you want your review process to be smooth sailing.
+These are the steps you need to follow to ensure a smooth review process.

 1. What you will need to send me: